letsgamedev/Suffragium/game/menu/README.md

 ## Game-Id
 If in the code a `game_id` is mentioned, this is the name of the folder where the game is in.

-## GAME_MANAGER
+## GameManger
-The GAME_MANAGER keeps track of all games and starts/stops them when needed.
+The GameManager keeps track of all minigames and starts/stops them when needed.
 It also has a rudimentary game selection menu that uses the GameDisplays.

 ## GameDisplay